pajka1sz/Bazy-Danych-II-Projekt/Documentation.md

             return;
         }
         List<Report> reports = new CrudRead(entityManager)
-                .getReportsOfAllAthletesParticipatingInMeetingInDiscipline(meeting, competition.getDiscipline());
+                .getReportsOfAllAthletesParticipatingInMeetingInDiscipline(
+                    meeting, competition.getDiscipline()
+                );

         if (reports.size() > 0) {
-            System.out.println("There are reports for this competition in this meeting so you cannot delete it!");
+            System.out.println("There are reports for this competition in this meeting " + "so you cannot delete it!");
             return;
         }